Jhalkaribai

-Jhalkaribai (22 November 1830 – 4 April 1858) was a woman soldier who played an important role in the Indian Rebellion of 1857.
+Jhalkaribai (22 November 1830 – 5 April 1858) was a woman soldier who played an important role in the Indian Rebellion of 1857.
 She served in the women's army of Rani Lakshmibai of Jhansi.
 She eventually rose to a position of a prominent advisor to the queen, Rani of Jhansi.
 At the height of the Siege of Jhansi, she disguised herself as the queen and fought on her behalf, on the front, allowing the queen to escape safely out of the fort.

-Life
+Personal life

-Jhalakaribai was born to Sadova Singh and Jamunadevi on 22 November 1830 in Bhojla village in a Koli family near Jhansi.
-In her youth, she is claimed to have stood her ground when attacked by a tiger and killed it with an axe.
+Jhalakaribai was born to Sadova Singh, a farmer, and his wife Jamunadevi on 22 November 1830 in Bhojla village, near Jhansi.
+It has been claimed that in her youth she stood her ground when attacked by a tiger and killed it with an axe.
 She reportedly once killed a leopard in the forest with a stick she used to herd cattle.

-After the death of her mother when she was very young, her father raised her.
-Consistent with the social conditions of the era, she lacked formal education, but was trained in horseback riding and the use of weaponry.

-Jhalkaribai bore an uncanny resemblance to Laxmibai and because of this she was inducted into the women's wing of the army.
+Jhalkaribai bore an uncanny resemblance to Laxmibai and because of this she was inducted into the women's regiment of the Jhansi army.